APDevTeam/Movecraft-Warfare/README.md

  ## Download

+This plugin supports Minecraft versions 1.10.2 to 1.16.5, and Movecraft 7.0.0 Beta 8+.
+It does not support Eirik's fork yet.

 Devevlopment builds can be found on the [GitHub Actions tab](https://github.com/APDevTeam/Movecraft-Warfare/actions) of this repository.

 Stable builds can be found on [our SpigotMC page](https://www.spigotmc.org/resources/movecraft-warfare.87359/).

 ## Building
 This plugin requires that the user setup and build their [Movecraft](https://github.com/APDevTeam/Movecraft) development environment, and then clone this into the same folder as your Movecraft development environment such that both Movecraft-Warfare and Movecraft are contained in the same folder.
 This plugin also requires you to build the latest version of 1.13.2 using build tools.